 Instagram photos from proud mom Jessa Duggar, now Jessa Seewald, are prompting speculation about the health of the newest addition to the “Counting On” family.
-Eagle-eyed fans admiring pictures of the newborn spotted classic signs of a subconjunctival hemorrhage.
+Eagle-eyed fans admiring pictures of the newborn spotted classic signs of a subconjunctival hemorrhage, also called a subconjunctival hematoma.
 Fans pointed out the bright red discoloration in the white of the eye.
 Discoloration that could indicate a ruptured blood vessel.

 Jessa Seewald has a compelling Instagram presence.
 She frequently posts pictures of her children and family life, and her fans can’t seem to get enough.
 When she introduced her newborn to the world via Instagram, her fan base had a lot to say about little Ivy Jane.